kalpgarg/self-balancing-bot/README.md

 # self-balancing-bot
-arduino code for this bot having mpu-6050 and dc motor with their drivers.
+arduino code for this bot having mpu-6050 and dc motor with their drivers. hello yeah